oracle-weblogic/cloud-native-XWeeks/springboot-sample/devcs.accs.ci.md

 ![alt text](images/15.build.now.png "Build Now")

 Both way deploys Spring Boot sample application on Application Container Cloud Service.
-You can check the deployment result on the **Deploy** page.
-Once the deploy is ready (this may take a while) click the **Deploy to ACCS** link.
+You can check that the deployment was successful by clicking the link on the Deployments page following **Deploy to ACCS**.
+The Deployment may take even up to 5 minutes.

 ![alt text](images/16.deploy.ready.png "Deploy ready")